awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/ebs-snapshot-public-restorable-check.html](https://docs.aws.amazon.com/config/latest/developerguide/ebs-snapshot-public-restorable-check.html)

+**Schedule type:** Periodic

 **Parameters:** None

-This control checks that Amazon Elastic Block Store snapshots are not public, as determined by the ability to be restorable by anyone\.
+This control checks whether Amazon Elastic Block Store snapshots are not public\.
+The control fails if Amazon EBS snapshots are restorable by anyone\.

 EBS snapshots are used to back up the data on your EBS volumes to Amazon S3 at a specific point in time\.
 You can use the snapshots to restore previous states of EBS volumes\.
 It is rarely acceptable to share a snapshot with the public\.
 Typically the decision to share a snapshot publicly was made in error or without a complete understanding of the implications\.
 This check helps ensure that all such sharing was fully planned and intentional\.